Tiszadob: History

 Count Sándor Andrássy, Member of Parliament, was the last owner of the castle and the huge estate.
-After 1945 the castle and the Andrássy estate were nationalized; The two sons of Sándor Andrássy, Count Imre Andrássy (1891-1985) and Count Mihály Andrássy (1893-1990) were forced to leave the country; the first died in the United States and the second in Canada.
+After 1945, the castle and the Andrássy estate were nationalized.
+The two sons of Sándor Andrássy, Count Imre Andrássy (1891-1985) and Count Mihály Andrássy (1893-1990) were forced to leave the country.
+The first died in the United States and the second in Canada.
 The area of the park of Andrássy Castle in Tiszadob decreased after the Second World War, currently 15 cadastral moons.
 The castle was turned into an orphanage.

-During the second World War the nobleman member of the family Farkas de Boldogfa, Endre Farkas de Boldogfa, Major of the General Staff of the Hungarian royal army and his wife Ms. Klára Lenz, were landwoners on Tiszadob (1,154 hectares belonged to Tiszadob, 422 belonged to Kesznyéten); the manor of Tiszadob was bought by Klára Lenz's father, József Lenz, commercial adviser, landowner in Nyékládház, wholesaler from the Count Sándor Andrássy.
-Józaef Lenz gave the lands of Tiszadob as a gift to his daughter and son-in-law.
-József Lenz also bought 935 cadastral moons for himself from Count Sándor Andrássy in Kesznyét, which belongs to Tiszadob.
-In his free time, Endre Farkas and his relatives and friends used to travel to Tiszadob for deer hunting.
-By the end of the Second World War, Klára Lenz retired to her mansion in Tiszadob from Budapest, where she gave birth to her second-born son in 1944.
+During the Second World War the nobleman member of the family Farkas de Boldogfa, Endre Farkas de Boldogfa, Major of the General Staff of the Hungarian royal army and his wife Ms. Klára Lenz, were landwoners on Tiszadob (1,154 hectares belonged to Tiszadob, 422 belonged to Kesznyéten).
 After the Second World War, the Counts Andrássy were explelled from Tiszadob and lost they property rights over the castle and the lands.
 The noble family Farkas de Boldogfa suffered the same fate as the Counts Andrássy.